alanbchristie/ra-converter/README.md

 [Right Ascension] (RA) axis.

-These instructions and the accompanying Python 3 utility, allow you to avoid having to continually calibrate a telescope's RA axis for a given viewing location.
+These instructions and the accompanying Python 3 utility, allow you to avoid having to continually calibrate a telescope's RA axis once for a given viewing location.

-When a telescope is calibrated as described you just have to add the current time of day (UTC) to any desired RA co-ordinate in order to obtain a value on the telescope's fixed (one-time-calibrated) RA axis. i.e. the axis does not need to be altered while the viewer remains at a given location.
+When a telescope is calibrated as described you just have to add an adjusted viewing time to any desired RA co-ordinate in order to obtain a value on the telescope's fixed (one-time-calibrated) RA axis. i.e. the axis does not need to be altered while the viewer remains at a given location.